Jim Oliver (novelist)

 Oliver served in the Philippines in the Peace Corps from 1962 to 1964.

 Oliver's books center around the ambiguities of gay urban life at the end of the 20th century.
 His characters are men who are torn by issues of their own sexuality and at the same time are committed to their families of origin, friends, lovers, and the community at large.

-Reviews

-A reviewer in The Advocate said, "Oliver's second novel (his first, Closing Distance, was a finalist for the New Voices Award) explores the notion of the extended family, a subject the author says he considers "the central issue in all of our lives and the only thing we may all have in common."
-Gay parenting and closeted romances get a good going-over in this page-turner about an upwardly mobile homo whose life is crumbling around him.
-Oliver investigates issues of gay identity—I'm rich and powerful and nobody knows I'm queer, so I must be successful—with humor and a good dose of compassion, a neat trick in a story about a guy so full of himself he forgets to come home for dinner."